 3. Cyber insurance: protection for the #1 threat

-Cyber of the least understood insurance policies on the market.
+Cyber is one of the least understood insurance policies on the market.
 In fact, many people cite their main reason not for buying as they don’t understand it.
 That’s because it is fundamentally different to more traditional policies.

 For example, if you buy property insurance and a flood happens, you sort out the damage yourself, pick up the bill and hope that the insurance company will pay you back eventually.
 That is, it works on a reimbursement basis.